Last reviewed 2 July 2021

 Chronic diseases at work

-According to the 2013 Labour Force Survey, of the 7.2 million people aged 50–64 who are employed, 42% are living with a health condition or disability.
 As a result, ill health represents a major economic burden for society due to increased healthcare costs, lost productivity and sickness absence.
 Research suggests that chronic disease has a stronger impact on labour force participation among older workers than increasing age.

 Research has shown that if a person has a chronic health condition, it is generally better for them to be working if possible.
 However, worksite conditions can contribute to the development of chronic diseases, eg through hazardous job exposures, high job demands and inflexible work schedules.
 Consequently, employers need to be aware of the importance of helping employees with long-term health conditions.